Dynatrace/ace-box/user-skel/ansible/roles/gitlab/Readme.md

     tasks_from: source-endpoints
 ```

+#### "source-endpoints-external"
-"source-endpoints-external" task fetches the external endpoint for the gitlab service
+This task fetches the external endpoint for the gitlab service

 ```yaml
 - include_role: